mijanul/rnd-medusajs-my-medusa-store/RBAC_MANAGER_UPDATE.md

 - [ ] RBAC Manager appears in extensions menu
 - [ ] Landing page displays with two cards
-- [ ] Roles Management shows all roles
+- [ ] Role Management shows all roles
 - [ ] Can create new roles
 - [ ] Can edit existing roles
-- [ ] Resources shows all permission resources
+- [ ] Resource Management shows all permission resources
-- [ ] Can create new resources
+- [ ] Can create new resource
-- [ ] Can edit existing resources
+- [ ] Can edit existing resource
 - [ ] Widget links navigate correctly
 - [ ] All API calls work properly